Apretude

 Activist Joey Wynn:

-Studies found Apretude to be superior to Truvada in preventing HIV acquisition.
-Apretude is an injection, so this is not for everyone.
-This revolutionary formulation will have a huge impact in dramatically reducing new cases of HIV in the U.S. Barriers removed can include the burden of taking pills and going to the pharmacy for pick up, co-pay costs, and all the other headaches of getting and taking pills.
-Now we will get to see a majority of folks staying on their PrEP year round.
+This revolutionary formulation will have a huge impact in dramatically reducing new cases of HIV domestically.
+Barriers removed can include the burden of taking pills and going to the pharmacy every month for pick up, co-pay costs, and all the other headaches of getting and taking pills, as well as the stigma some people experience seeing HIV medicine bottles in the home.
+Now hopefully, we’ll get to see a majority of folks staying on their PrEP year round.
+The biggest barriers are insurance plan coverage and distribution access, particularly in the northeast.
+Let’s get some advocacy going to iron out these distribution problems so people can get what they need in all the injectables as a class.